Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Discussion

 \section{Discussion}

-In this paper, we present a method to determine which features for machine learning models were most important in classifying signals from small imbalanced datasets with high variability between data sources.
-While some constituent components of certain event-related potentials have been elucidated, there are likely many other patterns of neural activity present in the brain data that have not yet been detected.
-To uncover these patterns, the method presented here utilizes CNNs and transformer models, calibration per data source, and interpretability maps to provide a visual representation of what the models focused on when classifying the signal.
-Using a limited sample (29 participants) of brain activity from ERP data occurring while participants experienced a stimulus that caused cybersickness in some cases, we compared the highest ranked features between a CNN (EEGNet), a convolutional transformer (EEG Conformer), and a pre-trained vision transformer (EEG ViT).
-We found areas of the head (left frontal and lateral central) that best helped predict if the sample occurred during a period of sickness or not.
-These features can be used to improve the accuracy of cybersickness classification and provide testable hypotheses on cybersickness-related impacts on auditory ERP processing in the future.
+In this article, we present a comprehensive evaluation of ML models \RevisionText{and a} feature extraction method \RevisionText{to identify the features that the models found most useful for} classifying signals from a small, imbalanced EEG dataset with high variability between data sources.
+To uncover cybersickness-related patterns in short periods of brain data, the method presented here utilizes CNNs and transformer models, calibration per data source, and interpretability maps to provide a visual representation of what the models focused on \RevisionText{during classification.
+Using a sample of ERP brain activity collected while 29 participants were exposed to cybersickness-inducing stimuli in VR}, we compared the highest ranked features between \RevisionText{models of increasing complexity by trainable parameters}: a CNN (EEGNet), a convolutional transformer (EEG Conformer), and a pre-trained vision transformer (EEG ViT).
+We found that certain areas of the head (left frontal and lateral central) best helped predict \RevisionText{cybersickness consistently.} These features provide testable hypotheses on cybersickness-related \RevisionText{patterns in EEG data and} could be used to improve cybersickness classification in the future.

-From the metrics, calibration did significantly improve the models' classification performance and from the IG maps and sum across each channel, certain electrodes were consistently important across multiple models and runs.
-Comparing the traditional ML performance to pre-calibration average results, Adaboost with 10 trees, fitted on 28 subjects' data, performed better than the neural network models trained on 27 subjects, with EEG Conformer having similar balanced accuracy.
-However, calibration fine-tuning with transfer learning was not possible for Adaboost.
-Perhaps Adaboost could be trained on the union of the main and calibration train sets but it cannot leverage pattern transfer like neural networks can.

-Based on the metrics increase post-calibration, it seems having some way to bridge the distribution shift between train set and test subjects, especially when working with a small dataset of complex and noisy data like EEG, is crucial for tailoring a classifier to an individual for cybersickness detection.
-Since the transformers performed better than EEGNet after calibration, this may indicate that the temporal features the transformers take into account with attention in the encoder blocks are important for cybersickness detection in EEG data, which EEGNet as a CNN only, lacks.